Bertram Walter Elles

-Bertram Walter Elles (3 July 1877 – 1963) of Wimbledon, London and was the son of Jamieson Elles.
-On 24 February 1906, Bertham married Jean Challoner Lake daughter of Cannon Henry Lake at Saint Mary Abbots, Kensington.
+Bertram Walter Elles (3 July 1877 – 1963) was born in Wimbledon, London, the son of Jamieson Elles.
+On 24 February 1906, Elles married Jean Challoner Lake, daughter of Canon Henry Lake, at Saint Mary Abbots, Kensington.
 Upon his retirement, the Elles lived in Hartfield, Sussex.

-Education

-Bertram received his education at Marlborough College and later admitted King's College on 2 October 1896, where he had a Bachelor of Arts in 1899.
-In 1903, he passed his Malay language.
+Elles was education at Marlborough College and later admitted to King's College on 2 October 1896, where he graduated with a Bachelor of Arts degree in 1899.
+In 1903, he passed his Malay language examination.

 Career

-Bertram joined the Malayan Civil Service (1900 - 1932) and had posted to serve the Malay States in various positions before became the British Resident of Perak; below is the list of offices he held.
+Elles joined the Malayan Civil Service (1900 - 1932) and was posted to serve in the Malay States in various positions before became the British Resident of Perak; below is the list of offices he held.